Ross Anderson passed away in March 2024. (Obituaries)

 Defacement Attacks on Israeli Websites is a measurement study of attacks by Palestinian sympathisers on Israeli websites since the Hamas attack on Israel (CW blog).
 Getting Bored of Cyberwar is a similar study of how pro-Ukrainian hackers responded to the Russian invasion of their country by attacking Russian websites, and pro-Russian hackers then responded (AP SC Magazine The Record)

 No Easy Way Out: the Effectiveness of Deplatforming an Extremist Forum to Suppress Hate and Harassment is a measurement study of the industry attempt to take down Kiwi Farms in 2022-23.
-This holds a number of practical lessons for people interested in online censorship, as well as raising legal and philosophical issues with the approach taken by the UK's Online Safety Bill (The Register)
+This holds a number of practical lessons for people interested in online censorship, as well as raising legal and philosophical issues with the approach taken by the UK's Online Safety Bill (The Register; accepted for Oakland 2024)

 One Protocol to Rule Them All?
 On Securing Interoperable Messaging analyses the EU DMA mandate for messaging systems interoperability.
-This will vastly increase the attack surface at every level in the stack – from the cryptography up through usability to commercial incentives and the opportunities for government interference.
-It will be complexity on steroids (blog Register Schneier).
+This will vastly increase the attack surface at every level in the stack (blog Register Schneier).

 Threat Models over Space and Time: A Case Study of E2EE Messaging Applications shows how Signal Desktop and WhatsApp Desktop are insecure; an opponent with temporary access to your laptop, such as a border guard or an intimate partner, can make this access persistent.